 - A diagnosis can link to specific interventions.

-- There can be stigma associated with mental health diagnoses.
+- There can be a stigma associated with mental health diagnoses.

-- A diagnosis puts an emphasis on the problem being in the child/person and is less likely to take in to account other factors e.g. family and peer interactions.
+- A diagnosis emphasizes the problem being in the child/person and is less likely to consider other factors, e.g., family and peer interactions.

 - Mental health diagnoses are a Western explanation and discount other cultural explanations.

 What Are the Alternatives to Mental Health Diagnoses?

 Mental health professionals may work to understand the problem in the child or young person’s family, social, and educational context without necessarily feeling the need to give a formal diagnosis.
 They may look at what, if anything, is reinforcing the problem?
 Is the child gaining anything from it?
 How do the child’s interactions with others affect the problem?